 5. Have Your Ears Cleaned Professionally

 A little bit of wax is pushed into your ear canal each time you put your hearing aid in.
 Voices will eventually start to sound muffled as this earwax accumulates.
-If your hearing experience doesn’t seem right, schedule an appointment with a hearing specialist to check for abnormal earwax buildup.
+If your hearing experience doesn’t seem right, schedule an appointment with us to check for abnormal earwax buildup.

 With the correct tools and know-how, it’s a simple procedure.
-An expert in hearing should be the only individual who performs this procedure.
+An audiologist should be the only individual who performs this procedure.